progdupeupl/pdp_website/README.md

     python manage.py syncdb
     python manage.py migrate

-And finally, the CSS must be generated from the SASS sources, using the Makefile located in the `assets` directory.
+The CSS must be generated from the SASS sources, using the Makefile located in the `assets` directory.
+Finally, you will have to create a Profile instance for your superuser account using the your credentials and the Django admin system aivaible on `/admin/`.

 ## Copyright